Fedict/lod-triplepages/doc/LINK.md

   * `application/n-triples`: N-Triples

 ## Retrieving all info about a link (GET)

+For the time being, the pubserv subdomain is used, this will change in the future.

 The value of the `url` parameter must be URL-encoded.
 ```